 Notably, I-80 in California, where this fatal accident occurred, is rated the 16th most dangerous interstate in the country by the Daily Beast.
 Researchers compiling the list of interstates with a disproportionately high rate of fatalities note that from 2004 to 2008, California’s I-80 stretch was home to 220 fatal accidents, 258 total fatalities, and 1.1 fatal accidents over its 199.24 miles.
 Curiously, California is also home to the 4th and 5th contenders on the list: the 287-mile stretch of the I-15, where 506 deaths occurred during the study period, and the 242-mile stretch of I-10 where 387 deaths occurred.
 Data from the National Highway Traffic Safety Administration was used for the report.

-Contact the Law Offices of Howard Craig Kornberg and our truck crash attorney right away if you are involved in an accident with a large commercial truck or big rig.
+Contact the Law Offices of Howard Kornberg and our truck crash attorney right away if you are involved in an accident with a large commercial truck or big rig.